stephanieh0201/Project3Proxy/README.md

 Stephanie Verlingo

-##Problem Solver by Proxy Pattern:
+##Problem Solved by Proxy Pattern:
 The proxy pattern is used for several reasons:
   1. It is useful if creating any objects would be expensive, or require a lot of memory.
   2. Also useful if the initialization is expensive as well.